Jack Brown (rugby league)

-Jack Brown (born 25 June 2000) is an English professional rugby league footballer who plays as a or for Hull Kingston Rovers in the Super League.
+Jack Brown (born 25 June 2000) is an English professional rugby league footballer who plays as a or for Castleford Tigers in the Super League.

-He has spent time on loan from Hull F.C. at Doncaster in League 1 and the Bradford Bulls in the Championship.
+He has previously played for Hull FC and Hull Kingston Rovers in the Super League.
+He has spent time on loan or dual registration at Doncaster in League 1, and at Bradford Bulls and Featherstone Rovers in the Championship.

 Background

 Brown was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Playing career

 Hull F.C.

 In 2019 he made his Super League début for Hull F.C. against the Catalans Dragons, scoring a try as he helped his team onto a narrow 31-30 victory.

-Brown featured in 18 matches for Hull F.C. in the Super League XXVIII season as the club finished 10th on the table.
+Brown featured in 18 matches for Hull F.C. in the 2023 Super League season as the club finished 10th on the table.

 Hull Kingston Rovers

 On 8 May 2024 it was reported that he had signed for Hull Kingston Rovers in the Super League on a two-year deal, in a swap with Yusuf Aydin, until the end of 2026.

 On 7 June 2025, Brown played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
-It was the clubs first major trophy in 40 years.
+It was the club's first major trophy in 40 years.

+On 1 June 2026, Hull KR announced Brown had departed the club with immediate effect to take up an opportunity with another Super League side.